SophieQuan/note-taking-app/README.md

   * Download or clone the repository URL
   * Node.js is required to run the application
   * Run command `npm i` to install npm package
-  * Run command `nodeman start` to run the application
+  * Run command `nodemon start` to run the application

 ## 📗 Usage
 * 👉`Go to`